when your browser scares you with the infamous “this site is not trusted”

 Cases: (1) you go to log into a free site so you can post a comment.
 Your connection should be https, port 443, encrypted, to keep prying eyes from reading your password.
 Or, (2) You go to a commerce site to buy something: Your connection should be encrypted, and you should “trust” a “certificate authority” to have verified the “ownership” of the secured connection.
 I mean, would you really transfer money otherwise?!

 In the first case, you are logging into a free site, and no personal or financial information is requested or transmitted.
 You really don’t need to care about a verified identity, you just want your password hidden en-route.
-Such sites, like this one, use a self-signed (free) SSL certificate, which causes your browser to go SSL but put that warning in your face.
+Such sites may use a self-signed (free) SSL certificate, which causes your browser to go SSL but put that warning in your face.
 But if you elect to continue, you still get 100% secure mil-grade encryption of the connection.
 You are not buying anything, and if the site asks you for financial details, you just dump it.
 Simple!

-So, the long and short of it is, any site (like this one) can use a free self-signed certificate to encrypt your log-in/registration page, and you browser will show a warning.
-All that warning means is that the encryption certificate isn’t backed by some CA (at $100-$1500/year rip-off price) — but WTH, it’s just a free log-in, and if you continue, you’ll have an encrypted connection, just as good as any, with which to transmit your log-in or registration.
+So, the long and short of it is, any site can use a free self-signed certificate to encrypt your log-in/registration page, and you browser will show a warning.
+All that warning means is that the encryption certificate isn’t backed by some CA (at a rip-off price) — but WTH, it’s just a free log-in to a forum or something, and if you continue, you’ll have an encrypted connection, just as good as any, with which to transmit your log-in or registration.
+What you don’t have is any verification of the site owner.
+So never give any real personal or financial information on any site without a LOCK icon and https in the address bar.

 Smart web browsing is both an art and a science.